AkeemSemper/ML_for_Non_DS_Students/README.md

-# ML_for_Non_DS_Students
-Repository with workbooks and exercises for Introduction to Data Science
+# Machine Learning in Python for non-Analysts

+Repository for materials and workbooks for learning about machine learning in Python for non-analysts.

+This repository contains the bulk of the exercises and in-class materials for the course.